SMRT Buses: Woodlands (WL)

 Located in the north region of Singapore, Woodlands Bus Depot is the third bus depot to be built under Trans-Island Bus Services and Singapore's first multi-storey bus depot.
 Opened in 1999, It consists of two floors, workshop on first floor and parking on both floors.
 Another building housed the Operations Control Centre.
-Throughout the years, it served Boon Lay, Bukit Panjang, Choa Chu Kang, Woodlands, Sembawang & Yishun.
+Throughout the years, it served Boon Lay, Bukit Panjang, Choa Chu Kang, Woodlands, Sembawang and Yishun.
 It currently serves routes under Woodlands package.
 To cope with insufficient parking, additional parking was built on a separate site nearby known as Woodlands Bus Park in 2013.
 It was assigned as the new Headquarters for the company after the closure of Ang Mo Kio Depot in 2022.

 Soon Lee (SL)

 Located in the west region of Singapore, Soon Lee Bus Depot was the first multi-storey bus depot built under SBS Transit and Singapore's second multi-storey bus depot.
 Opened in 2002, it replaced the former Jurong Depot.

 It consists of four floors, workshop, refuelling and washing on the first floor and parking on all floors.
 It also housed the Operations Control Centre for SBS Transit West District.
-Throughout the years, it served Boon Lay, Jurong East, Joo Koon & Tuas.
+Throughout the years, it served Boon Lay, Jurong East, Joo Koon and Tuas.
 It currently serves routes under Jurong West package.
 In September 2024, SBS Transit handed over the depot to SMRT Buses for Jurong West package.
-SBS Transit stayed on as a tenant due to insufficient parking at Bukit Batok & Ulu Pandan Depots.
+SBS Transit stayed on as a tenant due to insufficient parking at Bukit Batok and Ulu Pandan Depots.
 In December 2024, SBS Transit left Soon Lee and took over SMRT Buses's tenancy at Bulim depot.